greyatomtestuser3/fsdse-pre-work/README.md

 ![GitHub Logo](https://s3.ap-south-1.amazonaws.com/commit.live.images/GreyAtom--Immersive-data-science-engineering.jpg)

 Welcome!
-Congratulations on your acceptance to GreyAtom's Immersive Data Sciene Program.
+Congratulations on your acceptance to GreyAtom's Immersive Data Science Engineering Program.
 We hope you are really excited!!
 We want you to get ready for the Program and have a smooth experience.
 This means there is some work to be done before the start of the program.

 # Overview